Regularity of quasi-symbolic and bracket powers of Borel type ideals: Introduction

 Let $K$ be an infinite field, and let $S=K[x_1,\ldots,x_n],n\geq 2$ the polynomial ring over $K$.
 Bayer and Stillman \cite{BS} note that Borel fixed ideals $I\subset S$ satisfy the following property: Herzog, Popescu and Vladoiu \cite{hpv} define a monomial ideal $I$ to be of \emph{Borel type} if it satisfies $(*)$.
 We mention that this concept appears in \cite[Definition 1.3]{CS} as the so called {\em weakly stable ideal}.
 Also, this concept appears in \cite[Definition 3.1]{BG}, as the so called \emph{monomial ideal of nested type}.
 We further studied this class of monomial ideals in \cite{mircea} and \cite{mir}.

 In the first section, we recall some results regarding ideals of Borel type.
 Also, we discuss the relation between the sequential chain of an ideal of Borel type $I$, defined in \cite{hpv}, and the primary decomposition of $I$.
-In the second section, we prove that if $I$ is an ideal of Borel type, then $I^{(q)}$ and $I^{[q]}$ are also ideals of Borel type, where $I^{(q)}$ is the $q$-th symbolic power of $I$ and $I^{[q]}$ is the $q$-th bracket power of $I$.
-In \cite{mir}, we proved that $\reg(I^q)\leq q \reg (I)$.
-We give a similar result for the q-th symbolic power.
-More precisely, we prove that $\reg(I^{(q)})\leq q\reg(I)$, see Theorem $2.3$.
-Also, we prove that $\reg(I^{[q]})\geq q \reg(I)$, see Theorem $2.5$.
-In Proposition $2.10$, we prove that $\reg(I^{[q]})\leq q\reg(I)+(q-1)(n-1)$.